 • The emergency shelter continues to operate and accept survivors in highly lethal situations.

 • The Hubbard House Outreach Center is now open to walk-ins and in-person visits, Monday-Friday from 10am-4pm.
 To receive outreach based services via phone, survivors may call the 24/hour hotline at (904) 354-3114 or send a text to (904) 210-3698.
 For in-person visits, we have adopted social distancing measures, enhanced cleaning efforts in between meetings, and are asking all to wear masks.

-• The Hubbard House Thrift Store is open beginning June 2nd.
-The Thrift Store's new operating hours will be Tuesday-Saturday, 10am-6pm.
+• The Hubbard House Thrift Store reopened for business on June 2.
+The stores operating hours are Tuesday-Saturday, 10am-6pm.
 We encourage customers to wear mask and have introduced enhanced cleaning and social distancing measures in the store.
-At this time, the Thrift Store is not currently accepting donations or providing donation pick-up services from private homes.
+At this time, the Thrift Store is accepting donations of furniture and housewares by appointment only.
+Please call (904) 400-6333 to schedule a time or to inquire about the availability of donation pick-up service for large donations or large items.